The Ultimate In Birding Tours

 Open country birds of widespread distribution that we may see around the city include Pearl Kite, Ruddy Ground-Dove, House Wren, Brown-chested and Grey-breasted Martins, Vermillion Flycatcher, Black-billed Thrush, Blue-black Grassquit, Red-breasted Blackbird and Shiny and Giant Cowbirds.

 Amazonian Peru: Iquitos: Days 12-13 The white sandy soil forests not far from Iquitos made recent ornithological headlines when local conservationist José ‘Pepe’ Alvarez brought several undescribed bird species to light.
 Thanks to his efforts the Allpahuayo-Mishana Reserve was recently created to protect this distinctive forest community.
-We will have two full days here in search of Ancient Antwren, Allpahuayo Antbird, Mishana Tyrannulet and the recently-described, canopy-dwelling Iquitos Gnatcatcher.
+We will have two full days at this reserve and at other sites in search of Ancient Antwren, Allpahuayo Antbird, Mishana Tyrannulet and the recently-described, canopy-dwelling Iquitos Gnatcatcher.
 Here the flora is adapted to growing on very poor soils, and its herpetofauna and avifauna are likewise specialized.

-Amazonian Peru: Iquitos: Day 14 Our tour ends with a morning flight to Lima.
+Amazonian Peru: Iquitos: Day 14 Our tour ends this morning at Iquitos airport.

-(Most international flight connections out of Lima are in the evening, so it is easy to return from Iquitos to Lima in time to depart Peru today.)
+(Most international flight connections out of Lima are in the evening, so it is easy to return from Iquitos to Lima in time to depart Peru today.
+We will be pleased to arrange your Iquitos to Lima flight on request.)

 PERU'S IQUITOS & CUSCO ANDES TOUR REPORT 2022